How old is too old in figure skating?

 Of the three American women competing at the Beijing Games next week, 25-year-old Mariah Bell and 22-year-old Karen Chen are older than every gold medalist since 1932 save one: Japan’s Shizuka Arakawa, who had just turned 24 before the 2006 Turin Games.
 In fact, Bell and Chen are older than all three medalists from the 2018 Games.

-“I remember the first time someone asked me what it felt like to be a veteran and I was so shocked,” said Chen, who was 11th as an 18-year-old in Pyeongchang.
+“I remember the first time someone asked me what it felt like to be a veteran and I was so shocked,” Chen, who was 11th as an 18-year-old in Pyeongchang, said.
 “In my mind, I’m so young.
 I’m a 15-year-old.
 But I’m definitely not.
 I’m 22.”

 If that makes Chen old by figure skating standards, her teammate is positively ancient.